66eli77/VIS_198/README.md

 VIS_198
 =======
-this is the hub for Eli Dai's vis 198 assignment
+this is the hub for Eli Dai's vis 198 assignments Oct/19/2013